 Another Verification of Employment

-Within 24 to 48 hours of closing we will contact your employer to verify that you are still employed.
+Within 24 to 48 hours of closing, we will contact your employer to verify that you are still employed.
 (So don’t turn in your two-week notice the day before closing).
-There’s no action required from you for this; we just want you to know that we’re doing it.
+There’s no action required from you.

 Your Processor will submit the file back underwriting for the final loan approval once all conditions have been procured.
 The Underwriter typically reviews conditions within 24 to 48 hours.

 Assuming the submitted paperwork satisfies all the conditions (which is true the vast majority of the time) the Underwriter will issue the “Clear to Clear” or “CTC.”